eric-kruger/RForest_EquitiesPredict/README.md

  +  0.09% to  99%

  In the VTI model, categorical probabilities are summed if they are below -0.01%, and this corresponds to the probability of SELL action.
 The probability of being between -0.01% and 0.01% corresponds to the STAY action.
 The summed categorical probability of being above 0.01% corresponds to the buy action.

+ _Note:_ I have also added a google example prediction (See /GOOGLE folder)

 There are a number of functions that are highly customizable in the /LIB folder.
 The main functions are
 + stocks.pre.process()